flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 - The **original** PSVita (sometimes called the 'Fat' model) is the series debut.
 - The **Slim** revision retains the same architecture, but exchanges the OLED screen for an LCD to reduce costs.
 Furthermore, it doesn't offer a 3G-capable variant anymore.
 It does, however, feature a bigger eMMC chip... only 52 MB larger!
 For some strange reason, that was enough to provide an internal 1 GB memory card.
 In any case, I'll explain more in the 'Games' section.
-- The **PlayStation TV** is just a Slim motherboard adapted for the non-portable setting.
+- The **PlayStation TV** is just a Fat motherboard adapted for the non-portable setting.
+It also exposes a different set of I/O.

 As you can see, the information in this article will easily apply to all three models, although I will dedicate extra paragraphs to talk about the puzzling eMMC changes of the last two variants.